Amoeba AI

 Deep Dive into the Landing Page Challenge: Prioritizing Guided Prompts Over Custom Chat

 The Data Lab's landing page presented a core design tension.
-While most AI applications feature a prominent custom chat field, Amoeba's primary value lies in its "Amoeba-led prompts"—curated starting points for exploration.
+While most AI applications feature a prominent custom chat field, Amoeba's primary value lies in its "Amoeba-led prompts" — curated starting prompts for data exploration.

 Our challenge was to steer users toward these valuable prompts without completely hiding the familiar chat function.

-Final Decision: I went with V3 because of its emphasis on Amoeba prompts, clean interface for a data-heavy product, and information hierarchy.
-Validated by customer interviews.
+After multiple customer interviews and design iterations, I came down to the version (right side) with an emphasis on Amoeba prompts, a clean interface for a data-heavy product, and information hierarchy.

 Takeaways